Skip to main content

 With a Singaporean digital ID, you can sign documents, get important alerts, and handle financial planning online.

-MyInfo helps agencies securely share user data, reducing repeated form-filling.
+MyInfo helps agencies securely share user data, reducing repeated form-filling when agreements are in place.

 Options like facial recognition, digital ID cards, and QR codes confirm user identities quickly.

-About 97% of Singaporeans use Singpass actively, reflecting strong public trust and adoption supported by extensive digital infrastructure.
+Singpass reports that about 97% of Singaporeans use the service, reflecting strong adoption backed by extensive digital infrastructure.

-“Aadhaar” means “foundation,” showing its aim to be a single, trusted base for identity.
+"Aadhaar" means "foundation," reflecting its aim to be a single, trusted base for identity.

-The government gives each citizen a 12-digit number that links their identity to secure online records.
+The government issues each person a 12-digit number linked to secure online records.

-Aadhaar mixes biometric data like fingerprints, iris scans, and facial photos to boost security.
+Aadhaar uses biometric data such as fingerprints, iris scans, and facial photos to strengthen matching.

-However, its rollout has faced legal and operational questions.
+Its rollout has faced legal and operational questions over consent, exclusion errors, and data use.

-Though not mandatory, Aadhaar reduces fraud and streamlines benefits, banking, and mobile services.
+Though not mandatory for every service, Aadhaar is widely used to reduce fraud and streamline benefits, banking, and mobile services.

-With 1.3 billion Aadhaar cards in use, India runs the world’s most-used digital ID system.
+With more than 1.3 billion Aadhaar enrolments, India runs one of the world's largest digital ID systems.

-But challenges remain in making sure access is equitable and avoiding exclusion errors.
+Challenges remain in making access equitable and correcting mistaken records quickly.

 Sweden's BankID works like a digital passport or driving licence, confirming identities online with speed and accuracy.

-People use it to open bank accounts, sign contracts, file taxes, or book COVID-19 vaccines.
+People use it to open bank accounts, sign contracts, file taxes, or book healthcare appointments.

-Seven Scandinavian banks joined forces to build BankID, making sure it meets high standards of trust and usability.
+Seven Scandinavian banks joined forces to build BankID, with shared standards for trust and usability.

 Swedens BankID system is used by 99.2% of citizens for various online transactions